strimzi/strimzi-kafka-operator/development-docs/DEV_GUIDE.md

 ### Java versions

 To use different Java version for the Maven build, you can specify the environment variable `JAVA_VERSION_BUILD` and set it to the desired Java version.
-For example, for building with Java 8, you can use `export JAVA_VERSION_BUILD=1.8.0` or for Java 11 you can use `export JAVA_VERSION_BUILD=11`.
+For example, for building with Java 11 you can use `export JAVA_VERSION_BUILD=11`.

+>*Note*: Strimzi currently developed and tested with Java 11.

 ### Building Docker images

 The `docker_build` target will build the Docker images provided by the Strimzi project.
-You can build all Strimzi Docker images by calling `make docker_build` from the root of the Strimzi repository.
-Or you can build an individual Docker image by running `make docker_build` from the subdirectories with their respective Dockerfiles - e.g. `kafka_base`, `kafka` etc.
+You can build the Docker images by calling `make docker_build` from the root of the Strimzi repository (this will build the Java code as well).
+Or you can build only the Docker images without the Java code by calling `make docker_build` from the `docker-images` subdirectory (this expects that you have build the Java code before).

 The `docker_build` target will **always** build the images under the `strimzi` organization.
 This is necessary in order to be able to reuse the base image you might have just built without modifying all Dockerfiles.
 The `DOCKER_TAG` environment variable configures the Docker tag to use (default is `latest`).